 One of the most promising and emerging technologies in this field is the LicrivisionTM glass from Merck.
 Manufactured in the Netherlands, LicrivisionTM is a switchable Liquid Crystal Window (LCW) glass that uses liquid crystals sandwiched between two glass lites to create an ‘on demand’ dynamically tinting façade.
 These units are haze-free, require almost negligible power to change states and unlike coated electrochromic glasses, switch between different light transmission states in less than a second.
 From a sustainability perspective, these glasses are an ideal fit, since periods with high heat and light transmission can be countered with dark state, and early morning or late evening periods can be complemented with lighter switching states.
 While its comparatively high cost is currently a limiting factor to its mass proliferation, it remains a matter of time before this technology will become affordable and widely available.

 Daylighting is a powerful design element, one that is not only desirable but also an important nature-gifted tool to ensure high productivity and happiness levels for the occupants.
 However, it comes with one unwanted feature: glare.
 Glare can be highly disturbing and results in most windows and glass walls being blocked from the remaining architecture by the use of curtains or blinds.

-An exciting new development to help address the glare problem is aerogel infilled glasses.
-Developed in the laboratories of Canada by Advanced Glazings, Solera® aerogel glasses are wide angle light diffusers which help to scatter light evenly across the interior space, in comparison with regular glass which transmits light in straight lines.
+An exciting new development to help address the glare problem is aerogel-infilled glasses.
+Developed in the laboratories of Canada by Advanced Glazings, Solera® aerogel glasses are wide-angle light diffusers that help to scatter light evenly across the interior space, in comparison with regular glass which transmits light in straight lines.
 To understand better, consider the figures below.